 The rain continued throughout the morning, with the wind making it uncomfortably cold and my body physically shivering at times.
 I wondered if the weather would keep people away—silly me.
 The line at Goldee's BBQ continued to grow, with a steady stream of new arrivals.
 By 10 a.m., an hour before opening, the line was at least 50 people long, snaking along the edge of the parking lot and through the smokehouse.

-Free beer and bottled water were available in the parking lot in a large white Yeti cooler.
-Many people took advantage, despite getting wet on the walk there.
-We spent the hours talking with the friendly folks in front of us, all of whom we shared a table with once we got our barbecue trays.
+A large white Yeti cooler in the parking lot provided free beer and bottled water.
+Many people took advantage of this despite getting wet on the walk there.
+We spent hours talking with the friendly folks in front of us, all of whom we shared a table with once we got our barbecue trays.

 Goldee's BBQ Menu